| |

 hid information about the attacks from the public.

- Some people believe that the US government and its 9/11 Commission concealed or refused to
+Some people believe that the US government and its 9/11 Commission concealed

 anything.
 Who are you more likely to agree with?